-On the night of March 22, 1715, Jeremiah Meacham was troubled - as usual.
-He had secluded himself on the second story of his home in Newport, R.I. fearful that someone was planning to harm him.
-It was a common fear that he often expressed to his neighbors.
-He would quiz them, did they know who was scheming to get him?
-The answer was always: ‘no one.’
+On the night of March 22, 1715, Jeremiah Meacham was troubled, as usual.
+He had secluded himself on the second story of his home in Newport, R.I. fearful that someone planned to harm him.
+He often expressed that fear to his neighbors.
+Meacham would quiz them, did they know who was scheming to get him?
+They always answered “no one.”

 Jeremiah’s wife Patience and her sister Content Garsey crept up the stairs and approached Jeremiah.
-He had assembled a complete arsenal for his defense – an ax and a knife were at hand, and he had loaded his gun.
+He had assembled a complete arsenal for his defense – an ax and a knife, and he had loaded his gun.

-Outside, neighbors had gathered.
-They had heard screams from within the house, but they were unable to get near Jeremiah.
+Outside, neighbors gathered.
+They had heard screams from within the house, but they couldn’t get near Jeremiah.
 He batted them away with his ax.

-With the heat growing unbearable, Jeremiah Meacham flung himself, ax in hand, out of a second story window, crashing to the ground below.
-The crowd pounced on him.
-One man was struck with the ax and injured, but Jeremiah Meacham was caught and hustled to jail.
-The crowd retrieved the bodies of Patience and Content, and they were buried.
+With the heat growing unbearable, Jeremiah Meacham flung himself, ax in hand, out of a second story window.
+He crashed to the ground and the crowd pounced on him.
+Meacham struck one man with the ax and injured him.
+The neighbors caught him, though, and hustled him to jail.
+The crowd retrieved the bodies of Patience and Content.

-Those who knew him as a younger man said he was highly religious and spoke constantly of God when he first arrived in Rhode Island.
-He was a regular church attendee.
-But over time, his attendance at church became erratic.
+Those who knew him as a younger man described him as highly religious.
+They said he spoke constantly of God when he first arrived in Rhode Island and attended church regularly.
+But over time, his attendance at church grew erratic.
 Though he spoke about religion often, he was not known for keeping the Sabbath.

-Though he was conscientious about keeping his word and honorable in his business affairs, his friends described him as, “a poor man having been for some time exercised with grievous hurries of the mind,” Clap noted.
+Though conscientious about keeping his word and honorable in his business affairs, his friends described him as, “a poor man having been for some time exercised with grievous hurries of the mind,” Clap said in his sermon.

 As a younger man, he had been advised: “… to drink away his troubles; To kill his troubles of mind by drinking of Strong Drink to excess: And he owned, that he had tried several times, what this way would do; but he found by sad experience, that this was not the right way to get ease, for the troubles of his mind returned as the spirits of the drink removed.”

-He told friends he was weary of life, as his agitation came and went.
-Leading up to the murders, Meacham asked his neighbors again who was plotting against him and he was seen talking to himself more than usual.
+He told friends he’d grown weary of life, as his agitation came and went.
+Leading up to the murders, Meacham asked his neighbors again who plotted against him.
+He was also seen talking to himself more than usual.
 And then he snapped.